PortVladimirEnjoyer/simple_ollama_installer/README.md

 AI should stay available to the highest number of people; this is the only way to keep it from being misused.

+## note/comment :

+the ui right now is not really aesthetic ,please  feel free to add cucstomization as you wish :)